ictinnovaties-zorg/ReAgent_workflow/readme.md

         reagent run -r config.json --s --ts learning_rate 0.1
         reagent run -r config.json --s --ts learning_rate 0.1 --ts epochs 999

+# FAQ
+`ReAgent_workflow` is in its early stages of development, so the experience of installation and running is not quite fire-and-forget.
+Below I list some common issues, and what you can do to fix them.

+#### I get a `cannot find module ml.core` error
+This means that you either have not installed `ReAgent` using `pip install .`, or that you are not running `reagent run` from the directory that `reagent init ` created.
+ReAgent needs to run from a full copy of the source files, at least that was the way I could get it working.

+#### I get a `cannot find module xxxxx error`
+The installation instructions are not always rock solid, so there could be some missing libraries.
+Simply running `pip install xxxxx` in the conda environment where you run ReAgent from should often fix this issue.

 # Setting up ReAgent
 By and large you can follow the [installation guide](https://reagent.ai/installation.html#installation) provided with ReAgent.
 I do present a number of additional steps below.